 - Invite grandparents, aunts, uncles, cousins or family friends to school or sporting events that are important to your child – for example, an awards ceremony or performance.

 Being connected to friends, family and community is also important for parents.
 A support network of trusted adults can be a big practical help – for example, when you need someone to pick up your child from school.
 Your network can give you emotional support too – for example, when you’re feeling overwhelmed or you want advice.

 Looking after yourself

-You can look after yourself by getting enough rest, doing some physical activity, eating a healthy diet and making some time for yourself and your relationship with your partner, if you have one.
+You can look after yourself by getting enough rest, doing some physical activity and eating a healthy diet.
+It’s also important to make time for yourself and your relationship with your partner, if you have one.